FTX-VF fibre optic transmitter

 Choose your control

 All control is done remotely.
-The remote control and monitoring options for the FTX-VF include an integrated control panel on the Vision 3 frame, the VisionPanel remote control panel, SNMP and the VisionWeb web browser control.
+The remote control and monitoring options for the FTX-VF include an integrated control panel on the Vision 3 frame, the VisionPanel remote control panel, SNMP, our ASCII and JSON protocols and the VisionWeb web browser control.
 Try the FTX-VF VisionWeb demo...

 There is remote control of output enable/disable for channels 1 and 2, as well as remote monitoring of input present, signal type and laser level and bias for both channels.